cwaltrip/python-games/README.md

 # python-games
-These are a few simple games written to get familiar with Python.
-They require Python 3.4.
+These are a few dinky, super-simple games written to get familiar with Python.

-**dungeon-game** is a randomly-generated mini-maze that you must escape without encountering a monster.
+- `dungeon-game` is a randomly-generated textual mini-maze.

-**goofy-rpg** is a very simple fantasy-themed combat game, in which you battle goblins, trolls and dragons.
+- `goofy-rpg` is a textual fantasy combat game, in which you battle beasties.

-**guess-the-number** challenges you to guess a random number within a certain range.
+- `guess-the-number` is pretty self-explanatory.

-**rock-paper-lizard** is an implementation of the game Rock, Paper, Scissors, Lizard, Spock.
+- `rock-paper-lizard` is an implementation of the game Rock, Paper, Scissors, Lizard, Spock.

+These all require Python 3.4.